 Deputy Director of Reentry Initiatives, Harlem Community Justice Center

-Debbie Boar oversees the Harlem Community Justice Center's reentry initiatives, including the Harlem Parole Reentry Court and the Upper Manhattan Reentry Task Force.
-As deputy director, Ms. Boar designs and implements population specific, evidence-based offender reentry strategies, strengthens partnership among stakeholders, and provides expert assistance to jurisdictions seeking to develop reentry programs.
+Debbie Boar oversees the Harlem Community Justice Center's reentry and young adult justice initiatives, including the Harlem Parole Reentry Court, the Reentry Family and Faith Circles of Support, and the Upper Manhattan Reentry Task Force, which use an interdisciplinary approach to address the challenges confronting high-risk individuals returning from incarceration.
+She also supervises the Harlem Justice Corps, an intensive career development, education, and community service program for justice-involved young men and women, ages 18-24.
+As deputy director, Ms. Boar designs and implements population specific, evidence-based offender reentry strategies, strengthens partnerships among stakeholders, and provides expert assistance to jurisdictions seeking to develop reentry programs.
 Prior to this position, Ms. Boar served as a criminal defense attorney at the Legal Aid Society of New York City.
 She received her B.A. from Haverford College and her J.D. from Rutgers-Newark School of Law.

 Lama Hassoun Ayoub